ooyeku/Engine12/docs/api-reference.md

 #### `withHeader(name: []const u8, value: []const u8) Response`
 Add a custom header.
 For Content-Type headers, use `withContentType()` instead.

+> [!WARNING]
+> This method is currently a no-op due to limitations in the underlying HTTP server library.
+Custom headers are stored but not sent to the client.
+This will be addressed in a future release.

 ```zig
 return Response.json(data).withHeader("X-Custom-Header", "value");
 ```